 - Know your BATNA.
 Identifying alternatives in advance improves your leverage by clarifying at what point you should accept a deal or walk away.

 - Gain an information advantage.
-Reveal as little as possible about your position, while prying as much information as possible from your counterpart.
-Divulging preferences, needs, motives, or urgency weakens your bargaining position.
+Reveal as little as possible about your position, while getting as much information as possible from your counterpart.
+Divulging preferences, needs, motives or urgency weakens your bargaining position.

 - Don’t make the first offer.
 The first offer tends to become an “anchor” around which further negotiations revolve.
 Allowing the other party to make the first offer reveals their position and informs your negotiating stance.

 - Reveal alternatives.
 Sharing this information strengthens your position by reminding the other party that you may walk away from the negotiation.

 - Make reasonable concessions.
 Avoid scuttling a good agreement by trying for too much, especially if the offer is significantly better than your BATNA.

 Many businesses hire subcontractors, form alliances or create partnerships, and virtually all desire ongoing relationships with suppliers and customers.
 Negotiated outcomes viewed as inequitable by either side threaten these relationships.
 Finding new customers or partners is costly.

 Negotiations tied to ongoing relationships tend to involve multiple issues beyond setting a price, so discussions become wide-ranging.
 Integrative negotiation turns the distributive process on its head.
 Scholars Richard E. Walton and Robert B. McKersie, in their seminal 1965 book, A Behavioral Theory of Labor Negotiations, called the two processes “antithetical.”

 To achieve a collaborative win-win agreement, follow these steps: